RobertBehring/PAgCASA-Report-Emailer/README.md

 ### Email CSV Report
-The CSV Report Emailer tool (email_csv.py) is a cloud function program that utilizes other cloud services to run.
+The CSV Report Emailer (email_csv folder) tool is a cloud function program that utilizes other cloud services to run.
 Globally, you will need to have a Google Cloud Platform (GCP) environment along with the associated Google Cloud Service BigQuery and the respective dataset.
 Do not continue if you have not set up your BigQuery dataset as outlined above in the “Creating the BigQuery Dataset” section.
 This section will go through how to deploy the email_csv.py program in your GCP environment.

 1. Create a Pub/Sub Topic by running the following command: